openmmml.models.macepotential.MACEPotentialImpl#

 This is the MLPotentialImpl implementing the MACE potential.

 The MACE potential is constructed using MACE to build a PyTorch model, and then integrated into the OpenMM System using a TorchForce.
-This implementation supports both MACE-OFF23 and locally trained MACE models.
+This implementation supports both foundation models and locally trained MACE models.

-To use one of the pre-trained MACE-OFF23 models, specify the model name.
+To use one of the pre-trained MACE foundation models, specify the model name.
 For example:

 >>> potential = MLPotential('mace-off23-small')